 Cyprus 1974 Remembered - My visit to the 1974 battlefields and museums in Cyprus.

-The first volume of a military history of the conflict I am co-writing should be available soon.
-You can pre-order it at the Helion Books site here.
+The first volume of a military history of the conflict I co-wrote is now available.
+You can order it at the Helion Books site here.
+This is the introductory blog post and a game, The Road to Kokkina, in 20mm.

 The Cyprus Emergency - This book by Nick van der Bijl, is a narrative history of the island and the campaign against the British occupation.
 Essential background reading to the events of 1974.